15 Tips to Improve Your Localization Strategy

-A company wishing to make big bucks in another market is faced with a problem every time it decides to step out of its native market – the problem of localization.
-Many of them fail to understand that they need to “think global but act local” when designing their localization strategy.
-The result? – they end up losing valuable sales in a new market and lag behind the competition.
+A company wishing to make big bucks in another market is faced with a problem every time it decides to step out of its native market because of a poor localization approach.
+Many of them fail to understand that they need to “think global but act local” when developing their localization plan.
+As a result – they end up losing valuable sales in a new market and lagging behind the competition.

 Localization Strategy – A Spotlight: